Mishaps of the New York–Paris Race: Plot

-Production and release
+Background and production

 Throughout his film career, from 1898's Divers at Work on the Wreck of the "Maine" to 1912's The Conquest of the Pole, the pioneering filmmaker Georges Méliès drew freely on topical themes taken from current events; Mishaps of the New York–Paris Race is another example of this technique.
 The real-life 1908 New York to Paris Race, sponsored by Le Matin and The New York Times, set off on February 12, 1908.
 George Schuster was declared the winner on July 30 upon his arrival in Paris; Georges Bourcier de Saint-Chaffray, the racer sponsored by Jules-Albert de Dion of the De Dion-Bouton company, left the race in Siberia when de Dion decided to stop funding him.
 In addition to featuring Bourcier de Saint-Chaffray as the main character of the film, Méliès's scenario also namedrops the airship Patrie and, back in Paris, Louis Lépine, the Préfet de Police for the Paris Police Prefecture.